Gushiring/Gushiring/README.md

 - 👀 I’m interested in UX design
 - 🌱 I’m currently learning dev progamation
 - 💞️ I’m looking to collaborate on full stack
-- 📫 How to reach me ... @gu_allvees or behance.com/gustavoalves21
+- 📫 How to reach me ... @gutotos0 or behance.com/gustavoalves21

 <!---
 Gushiring/Gushiring is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.